-Who's Who Among Students in American Junior Colleges
+Who's Who among Students in American Junior Colleges

 The Who's Who honor is based upon scholarship and leadership activities of students.
-The Student Life Office selects recipients of this prestigious honor.
 Names and biographical information are published in the yearly edition of Who's Who among Students in American Junior Colleges.